Darth-Ness/Katana-HTML-Renderer/README.md

 ## Features
 - Due to the way code is rendered, you do not have to close your tags.
-- It is very fast, on my system it was able to render (a very basic webpage) in 140 ms!
+- It is very fast, on my system it was able to render (a very basic webpage) in 140 ms (230ms with images)!
 And most of that was probably interpreting.

 ## Limitations
 - It can only render text.